yarora21/warping/README.md

 A single-company take-home implementation with a fictional team.
 The MVP will connect employee information and assignment rules to dated, explainable policy assignments.

-**Current increment: PR 1 — employee directory and policy catalog.** Browse 18 employees, inspect employment details, search/filter the directory, and explore 11 policies across five categories.
-Assignments, overrides, and editing arrive in later increments; catalog availability is not an employee assignment.

 ## Run locally